gamemann/Linux-BTRFS-Lab/README.md

         Deprecated.
 ```

 I ended up using `--dedupe-options partial` which took **a lot** longer to run along with more CPU but performed deduplication.
+However, it did perform solid deduplication.

 ```bash
 # Run deduplication command with partial option set.